PatrickTrentin88/wcet_omt/README.md

 There are a number of inherent limitations in this work, some of which derive from using an outdated version of clang/llvm and from Pagai's implementation.

+Known issues:
+- Pagai running out of memory / stuck in loop
+- opt running out of memory when performing loop unrolling over some benchmarks
+- no support with bytecode with loops which have not been unrolled

 ## REQUIREMENTS